 There are many things that can cause us stress such as work, relationships, family illness, financial issues or even schooling.
 Sometimes when people are under a lot of stress they can then adopt unhealthy coping mechanisms such as smoking, drinking or drugs and while this may be a quick fix, these habits can cause harm in the long run.

 So what happens to us when we feel stressed?
 Stress is a physical reaction that our bodies go through which we have inherited from back in the cavemen days.
 When we feel stressed our brain releases cortisol and adrenaline to send our body into fight and flight reaction.
 The fight reaction would give us the energy to fight the danger whilst the flight reaction would encourage us to run away from our danger and protect ourselves from stress.

-If stress is not dealt with and tools are not put into place, stress chemicals from your body can build up and can affect your immune system and blood pressure, as well as your mental health leading to anxiety, depression and other mental health problems.
+This reaction of fight and flight can help us to deal with our stress however if stress is not dealt with and tools are not put into place.
+The stress chemicals from your body can build up and affect your immune system and blood pressure, as well as your mental health leading to anxiety, depression and other mental health problems.

 - Moving home

 Some of the emotional symptoms of stress are:

 Physical symptoms can include:

 - Difficulty in sleeping